-If you are feeling overwhelmed by everything to remember before returning your keys to your landlord, we’re here to help.
-This apartment move out checklist will help you to prioritize tasks and to retrieve your deposit.
+The most important thing to be aware of is policies regarding your lease and security deposit, but there are plenty of other items to consider.
+If you’re overwhelmed by everything to remember before returning your keys to your landlord, we’re here to help.
+This apartment move-out checklist will help you prioritize tasks and retrieve your deposit.

-Two Months in Advance
+Two months in advance

 As soon as you think about moving from your apartment, it’s time to visit your leasing company or landlord and ask about move-out guidelines in your lease.
 Ask for a copy of the lease and review the specifics regarding how much notice you give, who is responsible for cleaning, and other essential protocol items.

--Assess any existing damage and make a repair plan.
+3. Assess any existing damage and make a repair plan.

 One Month in Advance

-– Give written notice to your landlord or leasing company.
+4. Give written notice to your landlord or leasing company.

--Plan for your move using this moving checklist.
+5. Plan for your move using this moving checklist.

--Cancel or change your renter’s insurance.
+6. Cancel or change your renter’s insurance.

 If you have renter’s insurance, contact your insurance company to advise them where you will be moving and to get the policy effectively transferred the day before you move out and into your next place.
-Start collecting boxes, tape, newspaper, bubble wrap and other essentials to start packing your belongings.
+Start collecting boxes, tape, newspaper, bubble wrap, and other essentials to start packing your belongings.

 Three Weeks in Advance

-– Start decluttering and packing up your apartment.
+7. Start decluttering and packing up your apartment.